CROWDSOURCED BY AUSTRALIANS

 The net result is that anyone that wants to be involved can be involved at level.
 You can can take a few seconds to rate a solution, take the time to develop a detailed alternative solution or anything in between.
 Then, over time, the best suggestions eventually bubble to the top.

 As the process moves through each stage we will be encouraging independent polling organizations to conduct scientific polls to verify that the ratings in the iimagine platform are reasonably accurate.
-This allows us to work through a process where all ideas from all Australians can be put on the table for consideration and debate, allow the best ideas to be identified and independently polled then proceed to a referendum with a high degree of confidence that best ideas will receive a “yes” vote on 1-2-2020.
+This allows us to work through a process where all ideas from all Australians can be put on the table for consideration and debate, allow the best ideas to be identified and independently polled then proceed to a referendum with a high degree of confidence that best ideas will receive a “yes” vote.